robertivan/toc-master/readme.txt

 = How do I manually insert the TOC? =

 You have three options:
-1. Enable automatic insertion in TOC Master settings
+1. Enable automatic insertion in TOC Builder settings
 2. Use the `[toc]` shortcode anywhere in your content
-3. Use the "TOC Master" block in the Gutenberg editor
+3. Use the "TOC Builder" block in the Gutenberg editor

 = Can I customize the appearance? =